raibosome/TensorFly/README.md

 # TensorFly

-This is an end-to-end-ish pipeline of an image recognition task using transfer learning running on TensorFlow framework.
-This project is designed to be _lite_ (intentional spelling) for **fast prototyping** (as if prototyping isn't fast enough).
+This is an end-to-end-ish pipeline of an image recognition task using **transfer learning**, running on TensorFlow framework.
+This project is designed to be _lite_ (intentional spelling) for _fast prototyping_ (as if prototyping isn't fast enough).
 So I minimised touchpoints by abstracting them into make commands.

-P.S.
-'TensorFly' because I was training this on aeroplane images.
-I have also created TensorFood and TensorBug for image recognition of food and bugs respectively.
+Not the kind of housefly but 'TensorFly' because I was training this on aeroplane images.
+I have also created TensorFood and TensorBug for classifying food and bugs respectively.
 These are on http://qwivel.com.

 ## -1.
 Project Directory